tc39/proposal-decorators/README.md

 }) => Function | void;
 ```

-Class decorator's receive the class that is being decorated as the first parameter, and may optionally return a new class to replace it.
+Class decorators receive the class that is being decorated as the first parameter, and may optionally return a new class to replace it.
 If a non-constructable value is returned, then an error is thrown.

 We can further extend our `@logged` decorator to log whenever an instance of a class is created: